americo/report-template/report.md

-# Unstoppable
+# Naive Receiver

-Unstoppable is a [damnn vulnerable defi challenge](https://www.damnvulnerabledefi.xyz/challenges/1.html), there's a lending pool with a million DVT tokens in balance, offering flash loans for free.
+Naive Receiver is a [damnn vulnerable defi challenge](https://www.damnvulnerabledefi.xyz/challenges/1.html), There's a lending pool offering quite expensive flash loans of Ether, which has 1000 ETH in balance.

 # Introduction

 <!-- TODO  -->
-Unstoppable offers flash loans of DVT tokens for free.
+Unstoppable offers quite expensive flash loans of ETH.

 The focus of the security review was on the following: